EGO4D/docs/docs/start-here.md

 The rough flow for a typical researcher will be:

-1. [Review and accept the terms of our license agreement.](#EGO4D-License-Agreement)  (It's takes 48 to receive credentials - do this first.)
+1. [Review and accept the terms of our license agreement.](#EGO4D-License-Agreement)  (It takes 48 to receive credentials - do this first.)
 1. [Download the CLI.](#Download-The-CLI)
 1. [Select your subset of interest](#Select-Your-Subset-Of-Interest)
 1. [Download The Data](#Download-The-Data)